Crete’s Beauty and Children are Global Volunteering Couple’s Reward

 We awoke to the sound of the rooster crowing and the church bells chiming – a pleasant alarm clock.
-After an early morning visit to the local Greek Church, and a fabulous cup of Greek coffee with a Greek pastry at the local coffee shop, we met Sam, our team leader/Country Manager for our orientation meeting.
+After an early morning visit to the local Greek Church, and a fabulous cup of Greek coffee with a Greek pastry at the local coffee shop, we met Sam, our team leader and teammates for our orientation meeting.
 The weather was perfect, so we sat outside by the pool, in the shade of the trees in what can only be described as paradise.
 It was important to clear our minds and be ready, willing and open to learning, without constantly trying to compare this experience to our previous wonderful experiences with Global Volunteers.
 We reviewed the program expectations; we’re not here to take over, take charge or impose our ideas, but to provide assistance where it’s needed.
-Having been through Global Volunteers orientation before, we were less anxious this time, and full of anticipation.

 We were assigned to Tenia’s Language School, which is within perfect distance from our hotel, (about a 10 minutes cab ride).
 The work project begins with three to four hours of lesson preparations in the afternoon.
 Classes begin at 5 pm and end at 9 pm.
 The students, for the most part, have lessons, Monday-Wednesday-Friday or Tuesday-Thursday.
 Each class has students who are progressively more proficient in English.
 The ultimate goal is for the students to pass a five-part English proficiency test including vocabulary, writing, conversational speaking, and critical thinking in English.
 The range in proficiency in each class is pretty wide and the test is used a little like an SAT AP test.
 But the impact here is even greater than passing the American SAT, because while universities are free in Greece, admission is not assured, and extremely competitive.
 An English certificate (that is awarded through the proficiency test) is a plus!
 We feel integrated into their success.